facebookincubator/velox/velox/docs/develop/aggregate-functions.rst

 types for arbitrary aggregation functions properly.

-A FunctionState struct needs to be declared in the simple aggregation function class, it is used to hold the function-level variables that are typically computed once and used at every row when adding inputs to accumulators or extracting values from accumulators.
-For example, if the UDAF needs to get the result type or the raw input type of the aggregaiton function, the author can hold them in the FunctionState struct, and initialize them in the initialize() method.
-If the UDAF does not require the use ofFunctionState, it is necessary to declare an empty FunctionState struct.
+A FunctionState struct needs to be declared in the simple aggregation function class.
+FunctionState is initialized once when the aggregation function is created and used at every row when adding inputs to accumulators or extracting values from accumulators.
+For example, if the aggregation function needs to get the result type or the raw input type of the aggregaiton function, the author can hold them in the FunctionState struct, and initialize them in the initialize() method.
+If the aggregation function does not require the use of FunctionState, it is necessary to declare an empty FunctionState struct.

 The author can define an optional flag `default_null_behavior_` indicating whether the aggregation function has default-null behavior.
 This flag is true